Rıdvan Dilmen

-Rıdvan Dilmen (born 15 August 1962) is a Turkish former professional footballer who played as a attacking midfielder or winger, notably for Fenerbahçe and the Turkey national team.
-During his career Dilmen established himself as one of the most skilled players of the Süper Lig.
+Rıdvan Dilmen (born 15 August 1962) is a Turkish former professional footballer who played as an attacking midfielder or winger, notably for Fenerbahçe and the Turkey national team.
+During his career, Dilmen established himself as one of the most skilled players of the Süper Lig.

 Although he stated on numerous occasions his dislike for it, he was given the nickname "Şeytan Rıdvan" ("Rıdvan the Devil") mostly for his wits, immense speed with the ball and stupendous fakes.
 Since retiring as a player, Rıdvan coached several teams before becoming a color commentator, analyst and sportswriter.

 Playing career

 Dilmen made his debut with Sümerspor in 1977.
 He transferred to Muğlaspor in exchange for 25 footballs in 1979 and then became a renowned player for Boluspor between 1980–1983.
 After playing for Sarıyer between 1983–1987, he signed for Fenerbahçe and fulfilled his dream.

 He was the main actor of the 1988–89 Turkish League season, which Fenerbahçe won the title with 103 goals in 36 matches.
 In the 1988–1989 season, he scored 19 goals and made 41 assists.
 After getting injured in 1990 against Trabzonspor by the Serbian defender Miodrag Ješić, he never fully recovered.
 Rıdvan failed to fulfill expectations due to consistent injuries, which required sixteen operations.
 He retired in 1994 after painful years of injuries.
 He is one of the symbol players not only for Fenerbahçe but for Turkish football also.
 The reason that his name is not as well-known worldwide are that he seldom had the chance to prove himself on the big international occasions.
 He played with Turkey, mostly in the 80s, and was a no-hoper and Fenerbahçe's status on the European club stage was scarcely different.

-Dilmen made 24 appearances for the Turkey national team from 1984 to 1992.
+Dilmen made 25 appearances for the Turkey national team from 1984 to 1992.